 ENG 330: Medieval Drama

-Interested in being a volunteer notetaker for ENG 330?
+Interested in being a volunteer notetaker?
 Click here.

-You are currently looking at the ENG 330 welcome page, where you can find our course description, meeting times and location, requirements, policies, and ongoing anonymous feedback form.
-For the ENG 330 Schedule of Readings, Meetings, Lectures, and Assignments, click here; for the ENG 330 lecture slides, click here; for ENG 330’s video lectures (including our two required introductory videos), click here; for the ENG 330 Google Drive (with all class audiorecordings), click here.
+You are currently looking at the ENG 330 welcome page, where you can find our course description, meeting times and location, requirements, and policies.
+For the ENG 330 Schedule of Readings, Meetings, Lectures, and Assignments, click here; for the ENG 330 lecture slides, click here; for the ENG 330 Google Drive (with all class audiorecordings), click here.

 This site contains all the material that would normally be on a course syllabus, and more.
 There’s a lot of information here, but that’s because everything you need for ENG 330 is all collected here conveniently in one place!
-You’ll mainly use this site for reference during the year, but before you commit to joining our class, be sure you review the contents of this site (by watching the two introductory videos — which take you on a tour of the most important parts of this site).
+You’ll mainly use this site for reference during the year, but before you commit to joining our class, be sure you review the contents of this site.

 If you are joining our class late, or miss the first couple of classes for any other reason, you are still responsible for the material you missed: click here for important instructions for late registrants.